 For a more thorough understanding of the Bill and what you can do to help or to get help, reach out to a Georgia immigration attorney from Manji Law.

 Venezuela TPS Support

-The Venezuela TPS Bill was sponsored by two Florida Democrats, Representatives Darren Soto and Mario Diaz-Balart along with Florida Republican Marco Rubio.
-The Bill has widespread support among other Democrats, including notable vocal supporters, Representatives Dick Durbin from Illinois and Patrick Leahy from Vermont.
+The Venezuela TPS Act of 2019 was sponsored by two Florida Democrats, Representatives Darren Soto and Mario Diaz-Balart along with Florida Republican Marco Rubio.
+The Bill has widespread support among other Democrats, including notable vocal supporters, Representatives Dick Durbin from Illinois, and Patrick Leahy from Vermont.